-Infrastructure Highways access?
-The B1050 runs through the site and there are existing roundabouts where access could be gained.
-Capacity on the B1050 may become an issue as the core area of Northstowe is developed.
-Given the volume of traffic that could be using this road there could be the need to divert traffic away from residential areas.
-The scale of the site and the existing route of the B1050 would allow for this to be achieved if necessary.
-The County Council is considering access to this site as part of the Phase I of the Northstowe Site.
-This grouping is far closer to Cambridge and is heavily reliant on the A14 for strategic access.
+- road there could be the need to divert traffic away from residential areas.
+The scale of the site and the existing route of the B1050 would allow for this to be achieved if necessary. - The County Council is considering access to this site as part of the Phase I of the Northstowe Site. - This grouping is far closer to Cambridge and is heavily reliant on the A14 for strategic access.
 It is difficult to see more than a small proportion of these sites being deliverable prior to major improvements to the A14, and even this could require substantial mitigation measures.
 The Northstowe new town proposal is constrained by the capacity of the A14, as is the case for other major development sites on the edge of Cambridge.
 The Highways Agency have agreed to an initial phase of 1,500 dwellings to be constructed at Northstowe, at the current time.
-We also understand that the Highways Agency and its partners are currently investigating options to release additional capacity Utility services? en the A14 for further housing in this and other locations. e Electricity - The site would not supportable from existing network and that significant reinforcement and new network required e Mains water - The site falls within the Cambridge Water Company Madingley Reservoir Distribution Zone and there is insufficient spare capacity to supply the number of proposed properties.
-Spare capacity will be allocated on a first come first served basis.
-Development requiring an increase in capacity of the zone will require either an upgrade to existing boosters and / or new storage reservoir, tower or booster plus associated mains. e Gas - There is a medium pressure gas pipeline along route of B1050, which according to the generic advice from National Grid will be suitable for most larger developments, however these will require a Pressure Reduction Station to be built to allow a local low pressure infrastructure to be laid around the developments. e Mains sewerage - There is sufficient capacity at the WWTW to accommodate this development site.
-The sewerage network is approaching capacity and a pre-development assessment will be required to ascertain the specific capacity of the system with regards to this site.
-If any mitigation is deemed necessary this will be funded by the developer.
-Drainage measures?
-No FRA been carried out The development site is near the boundary of the Old West Internal Drainage District, which does not have any capacity to accept any direct discharge into its system above the green field run off rate.
-All surface water from the site would have to be balanced before it is released into the Boards system.
+We also understand that the Highways Agency and its partners are currently investigating options to release additional capacity on the A14 for further housing in this and other locations.

+The promoter's own Transport report notes that there may be scope for additional development prior to the upgrade of the A14, while the remainder of the development would be phased to follow this upgrade, currently planned for completion around 10 years before the end of the Plan period.